Let’s explore the history of mokume gane.

-In the late 1960s and into the 70’s there was a revival of interest in historical metalworking techniques in art schools.
-Hiroko Sato Pijanowski and Gene Pijanowski, metalsmiths and instructors, saw a mokume gane vessel at an exhibit while visiting Japan in 1970 and wanted to know more about this technique.
-Norio Tamagawa, a skilled mokume craftsman, agreed to teach them.
-They returned to Japan to learn from Norio.
-Upon returning to the US, they published papers on mokume gane and taught mokume gane workshops.
+After returning to the US, they started publishing papers on mokume gane.
+Likewise they were teaching mokume gane workshops.
 In 1977, they spent a weekend lecturing and giving a mokume gane workshop at Southern Illinois University at Carbondale (SIUC).
-The sharing of knowledge that weekend helped advance the technique and the students at SIUC along with Hiroko and Gene’s students played a big role in developing modern mokume gane processes.
+As a consequence this sharing of knowledge helped advance the mokume gane technique.
+The students at SIUC along with Hiroko and Gene’s students played a big role in developing modern mokume gane processes.

-The work of Norio, Hiroko, Gene and all the students they have inspired has lead to a revival of interest all around the world in the mokume gane process.
+The work of Norio, Hiroko, and Gene inspired students in pursuing mokume gane.
+As a consequence this has lead to a world-wide revival of interest in the mokume gane process.

-In 2010 Norio Tamagawa was honored by being selected as one of the Preservers of Important Intangible Cultural Properties more commonly known as a Living National Treasure.
-There is a permanent exhibition of Norio’s work at the Tsubame City Industrial History Museum
+In 2010 Norio Tamagawa was designated as a Living National Treasure.
+Living National Treasures are Preservers of Important Intangible Cultural Properties.
+There is a permanent exhibition of Norio’s work at the Tsubame City Industrial History Museum.

-During the 1970s and 1980s in published articles a number of issues making mokume were identified.
-One major identified issue was the inconsistency in the bonding of the metals.
-Gas and coal forges were being used to provide the heat for lamination.
-Since gas and coal forges were not readily available in most jewelers workshops, few people were working in mokume gane as a jewelry technique.
-Electric kilns were more readily available as a heat source but they initially presented problems of too much oxygen being present and it interfering with the bonding of mokume gane billets.
+In the 1960s and 1970s one major identified issue was the inconsistency in the bonding of the metals.
+Traditionally, gas and coal forges provide the heat for lamination.
+Gas and coal forges were not readily available in most jewelers workshops.
+Consequently few jewelers were working in the mokume gane technique.
+Electric kilns, a more readily available heat source, was not producing successful laminations.
+Electric kilns presented the problem of containing too much.
+The presence of oxygen interfered with the bonding of mokume gane billets.